vishvAsa/vedAH/meta/articles/keith/v1/CONTENTS.md

 +++

-The twenty-nine chapters of this work are numbered, for practical con- venience, in one single arithmetical sequence.
+The twenty-nine chapters of this work are numbered, for practical convenience, in one single arithmetical sequence.
 But they are grouped in five main divisions, or PARTS, as follows:

 I. THE SOURCES (4 chapters, pages 1-57)